-- A helper program started by the service to provide an environment for specific functions in an insulated way or in the context of the user that is currently logged in.
-Those specific functions include the demo server for the teacher computer and the demo client on the student computers.
+- A helper program started by the server to provide specific functions in an isolated environment or in the context of the currently logged-on user.
+Those specific functions include the tray icon, the demo server on the teacher computer and the demo client on the student computers.

 - Veyon Configurator

-- A configuration tool that allows configuration and customization of all components in a local Veyon installation through a graphical user interface.
-If needed, the program is started by the administrator with elevated privileges.
+- A configuration tool which allows configuring and customizing all components of a local Veyon installation through a graphical user interface.
+The program is started by the administrator with elevated privileges whenever necessary.

-- A command line tool serving as an addition to the Veyon configurator that allows reconfiguration and the use of some Veyon functions without graphical interaction.
-This program is run either interactively on the command line or script controlled with (usually) administrator’s privileges.
+- A command line tool that in addition to the Veyon Configurator allows various configuration adjustments, automated tasks and the use of some Veyon features without graphical interaction.
+The program is run either interactively on the command line or script-controlled with usually administrative privileges.